shannonpileggi/code-review-for-analysts/README.md

 If you are removing commented out code and you are concerned about losing work, use of regular GitHub releases to mark merged work for specific deliverables or data changes is recommended to allow you to quickly return to this point in time.

+### Warnings

+Code should execute without warnings.
+If you have encountered a warning you are not sure how to resolve, ask about it in a pre- code review discussion.